frontapp/front-chat-sdk/README.md

 There are four helpers provided in this repository, and each of them is used in the [examples](https://github.com/frontapp/front-chat-sdk/tree/main/examples) directory.

+We have also provided additional examples for common use cases.
+These examples use React, but the general principles should work for any application.

-Additionally, there is an example of how to embed a Front Chat widget [directly in a page](https://github.com/frontapp/front-chat-sdk/tree/main/examples/react-embed-front-chat).
-This example uses React, but the general principle should work for any application.
+- How to embed a Front Chat widget [directly in a page](https://github.com/frontapp/front-chat-sdk/tree/main/examples/react-embed-front-chat).
+- How to initialize a Front Chat widget [with a verified user](https://github.com/frontapp/front-chat-sdk/tree/main/examples/react-verified-user).

 #### Quick-start Helpers